-Call the test routine using the EAR_T32L key.
+Call the test routine using EAR T32L.

 The output voltage of the microphone in the ear is measured and the sensitivity displayed with reference to 1 Pa.
-If the voltage measured is below 3 mV, an error message is displayed.
-Possible error sources are, for example, a switched-off microphone power supply or a disabled calibrator.
-In this case, the program requests that the test be repeated.
-After switching on the microphone power supply, wait approx. 20 s before restarting the measurement with RUN.
+If the measured voltage is below 3 mV, an error message is displayed.
+Possible error sources may be a switched off microphone power supply or a disabled calibrator.
+In this case the program requests the test to be repeated.
+After switching on the microphone power supply wait for 20 s before restarting the measurement with RUN.